Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 September 2025 09.05.24 UTC
+- WIB: Senin, 15 September 2025 10.13.25 UTC
-- WITA: Senin, 15 September 2025 10.05.24 UTC
+- WITA: Senin, 15 September 2025 11.13.25 UTC
-- WIT: Senin, 15 September 2025 11.05.24 UTC
+- WIT: Senin, 15 September 2025 12.13.25 UTC

 Kutipan Inspiratif:
-"Success is only meaningful and enjoyable if it feels like your own."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: success
+Kategori: friendship